Tutorial Gateway

 def message(self):

-print('This Department class is inherited from Employee')
+print('This Department inherited from Employee')

 class Sales(Employee):